dohn-joh/dongle-zmk/README.md

 What is the purpose of this?

 To create a reversible pcb that features mounting holes, wiring for a reset button, and files for a protective case.
-The pcb is reversible so that you have the option to either mount the reset button to the left or right side of the usb port.
+The pcb is reversible so that you have the option to mount the reset button to the left or right side of the usb port.

 Bill of materials:
 - 4 M2 screws (5-6mm length)